So…you want to start an email subscription

 You can do this by making the table illustrated above and brainstorm the topics you that captivate your interest, identifying those in which your skill level is better than most, making certain they have a highly desirable outcome and some healthy competition.

-Better yet, subscribe to my free Paid Subscription Profits course and learn the basics of starting and running your own email subscription program.
+Better yet, download my resource guide, Subscription Mastermind, and learn the basics of starting and running your own email subscription program.